Darkhyp/DICOMtoSVS/README.md

 Pathology Departments are encouraged to use Digital Imaging and Communication in Medicine (DICOM) for their workflow of whole slide images (WSI), like radiologists before them.
 While this allows for a secure and universal workflow in routine with WSI from scanners of various vendors, as of 2024, DICOM adoption for WSI remains emerging and DICOM is not supported by some web-based platforms dedicated to collaborative diagnosis and research (e.g. TeleSlide, Cytomine).

 DICOM is expected to be the future reference WSI format, and as such commercial software will ultimately add support for it.
 In the meantime, one solution is to convert DICOM WSI into a more common WSI file format.
-Here, is proposed an SVS-like pyramidal TIFF organization.
-SVS files are actual TIFF files, with no proprietary extensions, and is the WSI file format of Aperio (Leica Biosystems).
+Here is proposed an SVS-like pyramidal TIFF organization.
+SVS files are actual TIFF files, with no proprietary extensions, and is the WSI file format used by Aperio (Leica Biosystems).

-Here, is proposed a Python-based solution to convert DICOM WSI into SVS-like TIFF pyramidal images.
+Here is proposed a Python-based solution to convert DICOM WSI into SVS-like TIFF pyramidal images.
 These slides can then be opened by common software supporting the SVS format (Aperio ImageScope, QuPath, TeleSlide, ...).
 This conversion mainly relies on the Pydicom package for reading DICOM slides and tifffile for writing the SVS-like file.

 The code is provided in 3 ways:
 - a Colab-compatible jupyter notebook for easy testing